 Karak Chai is Qatar’s famous tea that is made with black tea, cardamom and evaporated milk.
 Learn how to make this delicious strong Middle Eastern tea at home and you'll start looking forward to early mornings for this tea!

-Also don’t forget to check out this milky tea if that’s your preference: Homemade Chai Recipe.
+Also don't forget to check out this milky tea if that's your preference: Homemade Chai Recipe.
+Or this Soothing Honey Lemon Tea with Ginger that's perfect for after a heavy meal.

 Feeling sleepy?
 Worry not, this strong Karak Chai is going to wake you up in an instant.